GreyKeenan/dukesup/index.md

 On your turn, you can play cards from your hand to the table.
 These may be new runs/sets, or they may add to existing runs/sets.

-You may also be able to play your opponent's DUKES to the table in the same way. (see "Taking Your Opponent's DUKES")
+You may also be able to play your opponent's DUKES to the table.
+See "Taking Your Opponent's DUKES".

 Rearranging Cards